csiro-risk-assessment/mozzie/paper.md

 # Acknowledgements

-This work was supported, in whole or in part, by the Bill & Melinda Gates Foundation (**grant number, supplied after approval**).
+This work was funded by a grant to the Foundation for the National Institutes of Health from the Bill \& Melinda Gates Foundation (INV-008525).
 Under the grant conditions of the Foundation, a Creative Commons Attribution 4.0 Generic License has already been assigned to the Author Accepted Manuscript version that might arise from this submission.

 # References